 Most experts agree that China is in the middle of a real estate bubble.
 It should come as no surprise as they love this kind of investment.
 The day it bursts, however, more than a few investors are going to lose their shirts.
 So where to turn to?
-Naturally the foreign markets, considered more stable.
+Naturally, the foreign markets, considered more stable.

 Second, even the benefactors of these investments might dislike the side-effect coming along.
 Several economists pinpointed that it might lead to harder access to propriety for locals as prices go up.
 Chinese being more long-term, they are indeed more willingly ready to pay over the market price.

-It is not all bad however!
+It is not all bad, however!
 This phenomenon had a dynamic impact on employment: creating new jobs in sectors such as contractors.
-Also sellers and owners alike get better capital gain from their properties.
+Also, sellers and owners alike get better capital gain from their properties.

 Reciprocity: Buy in China?

-Billions of dollars in investment flows out from China every year: companies, farming lands, real estate, you name it.
+Billions of dollars in investment flow out from China every year: companies, farming lands, real estate, you name it.
 But while we mostly welcome those funding in the west, our own investments in China are sometimes received with much more scrutiny.

 In 2006 appeared the first restrictions on foreign-owned real estate.
 You were required to have lived a full year in the country to be eligible to buy accommodation.
 And since 2010 you could only have one property to your name, for your personal use.
 Chinese government officials labeled those laws as a speculation-fighting policy.
 But in 2015, in the need to bolster its own economy China started to soften its stance on the matter.